vdux-components/form/Readme.md

   * `validate` - Validate the JSON contents of the form.
 Blocks `onSubmit` if not valid.
 Refer to the validation section for more details.
   * `cast` - Before being validated you can transform the model with this.
 It should accept a model and return a new model.
   * `loading` - Whether or not the form is currently loading.
 If `true`, submits will be disabled.
 Defaults to false.
+  * `transformError` - Transform an error response from your `onSubmit` function into a form that is consumable by `vdux-form`.
+A default can be specified using `setTransformError`.

 ## Validation